intel/xpumanager/docs/sphinx/xpu-smi/raslog.rst

    * - Field
      - Description
    * - ``offset``
-     - Byte offset of this record within the output file.
+     - Byte offset of this record within the collected CPER blob.
+When ``--file`` is provided this matches the byte offset within the output file.
    * - ``length``
      - Length of this record in bytes.
    * - ``bdf``